 The Short Version

-We take care of the web hosting fuss, and then we provide you with guidance to lift any absolute beginner up to the heights of podcasting suave.
+Plus, we offer technical support for podcast production.
+We take care of the web hosting fuss, and then we provide you with guidance to lift any absolute beginner up to the heights of podcasting.

 The Nitty Gritty